18F/health-tracking-course/collections/_one/reportout.md

 ## Report Out (?m, team)

 To celebrate the completion of the first course, find time in a team huddle to report out on this first course.
-The core of your presentation should be the four lessons learned, and the actionable next steps.
-It is likely that you won't have much time (because, sadly, we're all busy), but this is an opportunity for your colleagues to lift you up for having undertaken this learning, and a chance for you to share out how you hope to advance and grow as a state officer.
+The core of your presentation should be the four lessons learned and the actionable next steps.
+It is likely that you won't have much time, but this is an opportunity for your colleagues to lift you up for having undertaken this learning, and a chance for you to share out how you hope to advance and grow as a state officer.

 Congratulations.
-You've completed course one.
+You've completed course one. :tada: